Undergraduate Course Allocation through Competitive Markets: The Student Utility Model Calibration

 To define student ranking in the university data, we considered the earliest timestamp of each student in our dataset; that is, the time students registered for their first course.
 Using these timestamps, we rank students in the university data.\footnote{An alternative measure of how fast courses fill up is course registration times.
 Both student ranking and course registration time are closely related in our simulations, as each student registers for all desired courses simultaneously.
 This connection is less evident in the data.
 Many students do not register for courses at the same time.
 This choice pattern is probably connected with students changing their minds or new possibilities arising during the actual course registration process.
 We found that student ranking better connects our simulations to the actual university data than course registration time.} To measure course popularity, we use the mean student rank enrolled in the course:

 For courses at maximum capacity, we replace moments $\tilde{m}_c$ with the mean rank across the registered students.\footnote{We also tried to use the largest student rank and some quantiles of students registered for the course to measure course popularity.
 These measures did not work very well.
 Last-minute course registrations are a noisy measure that do not reflect course popularity well.
 Measures based on quantiles proved to be discontinuous, with a small change in utility parameters often resulting in jumps in the student ranks at a specific quantile and a bad model fit.} We keep using the symbol $\tilde{m}_c$ for all moments corresponding to vertical components $z$ to avoid clutter in notation.
+Overall, there are $756+28+49=833$ moments $m=(\tilde{m},\breve{m},\hat{m})$ and $819$ independent parameters $\pi=(\theta,\Gamma,z)$ to calibrate.
+Hence, the model is over-identified, allowing us to test for model fit in Section \ref{subsec:appendix-inference}.